 - Public Exposure: Public Exposure is deliberately and publicly exposing one’s intimate body parts, public urination, public defecation, and public sex acts.

-- Public Laws: Public laws is the violation of federal, state, or local laws that occur on campus or off campus.
-Violations of any federal, state, or local laws occurring while on campus may lead to legal actions as well as college disciplinary proceedings.
-Violations of federal, state, or local laws occurring off campus may result in disciplinary action if the student’s continued presence on campus constitutes a threat to the safety and order of the campus.
+- Public Laws: Public laws is violation of federal, state or local laws that occur on campus or off campus.
+Violations of any federal, state or local laws occurring while on campus may lead to legal actions as well as college disciplinary proceedings.
+Violations of federal, state or local laws occurring off campus may result in disciplinary action if the student’s continued presence on campus constitutes a threat to the safety and order of the campus.

 Adopted: 08/08/2019